Zukunft schmackhaft machen - Utopien für eine inklusive Umsetzung Nachhaltigkeitsstrategie im Reallabor Tecklenburg

 Change and transformation processes are affecting society at all levels.
 Municipal sustainability strategies can point the way to stimulating transformation processes toward greater sustainability at the municipal level.
 However, to ensure that these changes are truly sustainable and supported by citizens, participation formats are needed that go beyond simply informing and consulting citizens.
 Marginalized population groups in particular often find that their interests are given little consideration in political and social processes at the municipal level – at the same time, their active participation in change processes has been comparatively low to date.

-The project “Making the future appealing – Utopias for an inclusive implementation of the sustainability strategy in the Tecklenburg real-world laboratory” is funded by the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt).
+The project “Making the future appealing – Utopias for an inclusive implementation of the sustainability strategy in the Tecklenburg real-world laboratory” is funded by the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt) as part of the funding initiative “Transformative Education for Sustainable Development”.
 ISOE is working on this project as a subcontractor to the University of Münster.

 What is increasing the pressure on land resources?
 How can a fair and sustainable use of land resources be achieved?